Order 9066 disrupted Japanese Americans' lives on an individual, family, and community level.

 "Japanese American Life During Internment," National Park Service, last updated May 12, 2020, (https://www.nps.gov/articles/japanese-american-internment-archeology.htm)

-In Redmond, this order affected two Redmond High seniors, Chizuko Tamaye and Kaoru Tokunaga.
+In Redmond, this order deeply affected two Redmond High School seniors, Chizuko Tamaye and Kaoru Tokunaga.